emrecogumlu/Nabiz-App-Mobile-Testing/README.md

 -NabizDergileriKontrol : When the user selects a category from the magazines section, it checks whether the news sources they come across really belong to that category.

--KaynakOnerme : Kullanıcının uygulama için yeni bir kaynak önerip öneremeyeceğini kontrol eder.
+-KaynakOnerme : Checks whether the user can suggest a new resource for the application.